 This course examines the methods of searching for truth and relevant information on criminal cases.
 Topics include the role of the police and criminal investigators in preliminary and follow-up investigation, interview techniques, and specialized investigative techniques relative to homicide, rape, robbery and arson.
 Legal responsibilities and general laboratory and scientific aids to investigation are also included.
-Prerequisite: ENG 096 3 lecture hours per week 3 credit hours
+Prerequisite(s): ENG 096, if required 3 lecture hours per week